bloodraven66/minimalist/_posts/2021-06-26-Neural-Image-Compression.md

 The inference density <b>q</b> is made 0 by choosing a uniform distribution.
 The likelihood is the reconstruction loss., a squared error loss in case of gaussian distribution.
 The third term is seen as cross entropy between the marginal and the prior of the latent.
 The prior is defined as -
 ![paper2infer alt ><]({{ '/assets/images/paper2infer.png'}}){:height="120px" width="400px"}

-During training, quantisation is perfomed by adding uniform noise in the inference process as shown below.
+During training, quantisation is performed by adding uniform noise in the inference process as shown below.
 In this equation, <b>y</b> is obtained by the encoder.
-The prior is modelled as shown below as a nojn paramteric fully factorised density model.
+The prior is modelled as shown below as a non paramteric fully factorised density model.
 ![priorcompress alt ><]({{ '/assets/images/priorcompress.png'}}){:height="120px" width="450px"}

 Here, <b>Ψ</b> contains the parameters of each univariate distribution.
 All the densities are convolved with standard uniform density.
 The authors visualise quantised latents and infer that probabilistic coupling is present which is not represented by the prior used, Due to this, usage of hyperprior is visited.